twinj/InStruct4j/README.md

 * Currently working on [JList] and [JTable] java Swing models to display an InStruct.

-* Two example projects which use this engine will be released.
+* Two example projects which use this utility will be released.
 One for Windows PE file format and Unreal's UPK file format.

-Example
----

-The example is of a class which extends [ATStruct].
-This class creates a plan from which the parser can work to parse a file and put the values in an EnumMap.
-Whether or not the bytes are saved or displayable is set up by special flags which are set in the Property Enum.

-Each ATStruct<?> must create its own Enum which implements ATStruct.Accessor.
-The accessor allows the higher level classes to manipulate some data from the lower level class.

-It is considered best practice to extends ATStruct in an abtsract class so you can add any of your own functionality.
-Assume that this is done.

 Use
 ---